penguinpowernz/httpio-server/README.md

-# HTTPIO Server
+# HTTP-GPIO Server

-Server implementation of the HTTPIO API specification, an open standard that describes a way of interfacing with an output module via a RESTful HTTP API server.
+Server implementation of the HTTP-GPIO API specification, an open standard that describes a way of interfacing with an output module via a RESTful HTTP API server.

 ## Methods